gorzynsk/playWith-web888-ft8-logs/README.md

 DEBUG=true
 ```

+App will be accessible on http://localhost:5000, you have now to
-Now continue on compile device firmware and add rsyslog support.
+continue on rsyslog support.